yates13/sample_repo/README.md

 and incorporate those changes into your forked remote repository.

 Don't remember markdown?
 [Here's a cheat sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

 ## Personal Change Log
-Use the space below to discuss the changes you made.

 ## Contributions

-Use this space to list group members names, contributions, and link github pages.

 ### Group Information (Group Members)